Heroku Exec (SSH Tunneling)

 web.2 running up

 In addition to creating an interactive terminal session, the CLI can forward traffic on a local port to a port inside a dyno.
-In the following example, 9090 is both the local port and the dyno port:
+In this example, 9090 is the local port and the dyno port.

 $ heroku ps:forward 9090